synapsecns/sanguine/agents/agents/executor/cmd/cmd.md

 ## Usage

-Navigate to `sanguine/agents/agents/executor/main` and run the following command to start the Executor:
+Navigate to `sanguine/agents/main` and run the following command to start the agents CLI:

 ```bash
 $ go run main.go
 ```
-Then the Executor command line will be exposed.
-The Executor CLI takes in three arguments:
+Then the command line will be exposed.
+The CLI takes in three arguments, in addition to the agent specifier:
+1. Specify the agent to run: `executor-run`
-1. `--config </Path/to/config.yaml>`: This argument is required.
+2. `--config </Path/to/config.yaml>`: This argument is required.
 It is the path to the config file
-2. `--metrics-port <port>`: Port to expose metrics on
+3. `--metrics-port <port>`: Port to expose metrics on
-3. `--debug`: Enable debug tracing on the omniRPC client
+4. `--debug`: Enable debug tracing on the omniRPC client

 ## Configuration